Updated: Jul 17

 Fortunately, there are more people coming out with the desire to change the world for the better, and live in mindful coexistence with the planet's other inhabitants, human and non-human alike.
 There are people exploring different ways of doing business; we need radical new ways of thinking about our age old systems.
 More on that in my 2nd post in this series. :)

 This is post 1 of 3 parts.
-You can read the rest of the series here: Part 2 on The Business of Doing Good & Creative Self-disruption; Part 3 on 4 Ideas to Tame the Capitalist Beast.
+You can read the rest of the series here: Part 1 on Capitalism and Freedom in a Globalized World, Part 2 on The Business of Doing Good & Creative Self-disruption, and Part 3 on 4 Ideas to Tame the Capitalist Beast.

 Brand, R. (2014).
 Revolution.
 London: Random House.